 Is there anything better than fresh flowers in the house?
 We think not.
 But deciding on the right bud or frond to express how you feel can be tough.
 The trick is finding someone to help guide you to that perfect bunch – which is where this list comes in handy.
 Here are the finest florists in Sydney, specialising in everything from vintage-style bouquets to native blooms.

-Opened in 2013 by Jai Winnell, Hermetica recently moved to a larger, warehouse-style home in Woolloomooloo, and its soaring ceilings and vast wall displays are as striking as its stylised floral gifts.
+Opened in 2013 by Jai Winnell, Hermetica moved to a larger, warehouse-style home in Woolloomooloo in 2018, and its soaring ceilings and vast wall displays are as striking as its stylised floral gifts.
 As well as servicing a vast number of Sydney’s biggest restaurants and creating bespoke pieces for corporate events and weddings, Hermetica sells bouquets for every occasion, perfectly packaged in its delightful signature wrap.

 This boutique florist in Darlinghurst creates eclectic, seasonal bunches of stunning natives mixed with tropical and traditional flowers, which results in “arrangements that are a unique ‘unstructured structure’,” according to owner Jane Lampe.
 The business has built strong relationships with growers in and around Sydney and uses local flowers where possible.
 And the name?
 Floreat is Latin for “let flourish”.

 21a Barcom Avenue, Darlinghurst (by appointment only)

 The aesthetic at this Potts Point store is idiosyncratic; a little posh and with a wonderful sense of timelessness.
 Most arrangements have a subtle native theme – nothing brash, just delicate bush flowers woven into more traditional bouquets.

 (02) 9331 4333

 My Flower Man